9.2.4 |

 first-occupancy and labor theories suffer from this.
 To show

-how, let us look at two examples.
+how, let us have a look at two examples.

 In our first example someone living in a state of nature or